christianrosdahl/legilo/README.md

 ## External resources

-In `config.json`, you can add external resources, such as different dictionaries, verb conjugators or search engines, that open an URL containing the marked word in a browser when pressing a letter key on the keyboard.
-If the translation for the word is open and contains a lemma form (e.g. the infinitive for a conjugated verb or the singular nominative for a noun form), you can instead look up the lemma form in the same resource by pressing <kbd>⇧ Shift</kbd> + the chosen letter.
+In `config.json`, you can add external resources, such as different dictionaries, verb conjugators or search engines, that open an URL containing the marked word in a browser when pressing a key on the keyboard (or when selecting it in the "External Resources" menu).
+If the translation for the word is open and contains a lemma form (e.g. the infinitive for a conjugated verb or the singular nominative for a noun form), you can instead look up the lemma form in the same resource by pressing <kbd>⇧ Shift</kbd> + the chosen keyboard key.

-As default in the `config.json` file, the following resources are added:
+As default in the `config.json` file, the following resources are added with the preceding letter as keyboard shortcut:

 - <kbd>W</kbd> Wiktionary
 - <kbd>G</kbd> Google